Sydney’s biggest 4X4 weekend returns: $22 first release tickets extended

 The new Show Pony category celebrates the highest level of 4WD build craftsmanship.

 The show isn’t just bar work and recovery gear, either – it’s a genuinely good family day out.
-Kids under 16 get in free, and there’s a dedicated Kids Zone and Wildlife Shows to keep the younger members of the crew entertained.
-Which means more uninterrupted browsing time for you.
-Everybody wins, really.
+Kids under 16 get in free, and there’s family-friendly Wildlife Shows to keep the younger members of the crew entertained.

 That’s a wrap: Secure your $22 tickets

 Brisbane was a cracker this year – check out the highlights here if you missed them – and Sydney is shaping up to be even bigger.
-Don’t wait until the gates open to sort your entry.
-First-release tickets are strictly limited, and at $22 a head, you’re already saving $10 per person before you’ve even walked through the door.
+Don’t wait until the gates open to sort your entry. pre-event tickets are strictly limited, and at $22 a head, you’re already saving 30% before you’ve even walked through the door.